 For homes built before the 1970s, which includes a large part of Houston, the only access to your sewer cleanout may be on the roof via your sewer pipe vent.
 In a single-family home with a small yard, plumbing snakes and video cameras are probably long enough to reach a blockage that is up to 150 feet away.
 For two- and three-story homes with large front yards, there may not be a snake long enough to reach the city sewer connection, the goal of every sewer line plumber worth his plunger.

 Installing a more easily accessible sewer line cleanout in an existing plumbing system, regardless of PVC or galvanized installations.
 Depending on the job’s difficulty, cleanout installation will cost the average homeowner between $650 – $2,000, with the highest cost reserved for those that require extensive digging and retrofitting.

-If you’re considering a sewer line cleanout installation in your home, give the experts at Nick’s Plumbing and Sewer Services a call.
+If you’re considering a sewer line cleanout installation in your home, give the experts at Nick’s Plumbing and Air Conditioning Services a call.
 We employ only licensed, experienced, and thoroughly background checked plumbing technicians to come to your home.

 We’re happy to provide a free estimate or free second opinion on any future sewer line work you need.

 Call us today.
 We’re on the Way.